 Attributes are the data elements your workflow needs to be able to process.
-For the External Inquiry example workflow type that ships with Rock, we'll need information about the requester (name, email address, phone) as well as the topic, message and campus.
+For our Inquiry example, we'll need information about the requester (name, email address, phone) as well as the topic, message and campus.
 Once we have the input from the guest, we'll also need attributes that store the person being assigned to the inquiry as well as any notes that they enter.

-Attributes can represent many types of data including text, numbers, images, locations, a person, date and more.
+Attributes can represent many types of data including: text, numbers, images, locations, a person, date and more.